SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

 - xna-2d-tutorials
 ---

-2D,XNA,Game DevelopmentIn the last post we set the groundwork with the particle system itself.&nbsp; Now we can move on to making use of this and adding / customising our effects.
+2D,XNA,Game DevelopmentIn the last post we set the groundwork with the particle system itself.
+Now we can move on to making use of this and adding / customising our effects.

-This post will be keenly followed by another post about monitoring the performance of your game.&nbsp; I had not originally planned on it but since I hit problems when applying the particle effects (completely my own fault but a good lesson to learn), I felt it was wise to impart some of this experience to you.
+This post will be keenly followed by another post about monitoring the performance of your game.
+I had not originally planned on it but since I hit problems when applying the particle effects (completely my own fault but a good lesson to learn), I felt it was wise to impart some of this experience to you.

 After that we will roll up this phase of intermissions with an update to the Windows Phone 7 project and add all the extra bits (in their WP7 flavour) to that project (cannot wait to run everything from there come XNA 4 full release).